masnormen/mais/README.md

         prodi
         seleksi
         no_ujian
-        image
     }
 }
 ```

 ## TODO:
-- Use BAIS UB instead of SIAM for more consistent data fetching.
+- [x] Use BAIS UB instead of SIAM for more consistent data fetching.